Windhof: History

 In the 1970s, the Autoroute d'Arlon with an exit just 1 km to the south of Windhof was built.
 Designated the A6 motorway or European route E25 it links Luxembourg to Brussels and beyond creating excellent facilities for Windhof.

-Ecoparc Windhof today
+Windhof today

-Ecoparc Windhof has now become a rapidly developing, increasingly prosperous centre of business activity.
+Windhof has now become a rapidly developing, increasingly prosperous centre of business activity.
 Over 100 small to medium-sized companies employing over 500 people have now been established there in a range of service sectors including information technology and telecommunications, construction, management consulting, warehousing and waste management.
 There is little recent residential development apart from a few houses on the western side.

 There are two restaurants in the centre of the village, a pizzeria and a Portuguese establishment.

-Ecoparc Windhof is connected to Luxembourg by regular bus service.
+Windhof is connected to Luxembourg by regular bus service.